openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Tools for extracting support information (must-gather tarballs) will be updated to gather relevant logs for triaging issues.

 As part of the fencing setup, the cri-o and kubelet services will still be owned by systemd when running under pacemaker.
 The main difference is that the resource agent will be responsible for signaling systemd to change their active states.
-The etcd pods are different in this respect since they will be restarted using Podman.
-It may be possible to start these with the same user account as the original pods.
+The etcd pods are different in this respect since they will be restarted using Podman, but this will be running as root, as it was under CEO.

+#### Platform None vs. Baremetal
+One of the major design questions of two-node OpenShift is whether to target support for `platform: none` or `platform: baremetal`.
+The advantage of selecting `platform: baremetal` is that we can leverage the benefits of deploying an ingress-VIP out of the box using keepalived and haproxy.
+After some discussion with the metal networking team, it is expected that this might work without modifications as long as pacemaker fencing doesn't remove nodes from the node list so that both keepalived instances are always peers.
+Furthermore, it was noted that this might be solved more simply without keepalived at all by using the ipaddr2 resource agent for pacemaker to run the `ip addr add` and `ip addr remove` commands for the VIP.

+Outside of potentially reusing the networking bits of `platform: baremetal`, we discussed potentially reusing its API for collecting BMC credentials for fencing.
+In this approach, we'd use the `platform: baremetal` BMC entries would be loaded into BareMetalHost CRDs and we'd extend BMO to initialize pacemaker instead of an new operator.
+After a discussion with the Baremetal Platform team, we were advised against using the Baremetal Operator as an inventory.
+Its purpose/scope is provisioning nodes.
+This means that the Baremetal Operator is not desirable for a 2-node cluster, because we don't intend on supporting compute nodes.
+If you want to add nodes to your cluster, you'll need to migrate your workloads to a cluster running a new topology.
+Even if this requirement were relaxed in the future, the transition path should probably be from 2-node to 3-node compact, not 2-node plus a compute node.

+Given the likelihood of customers being sensitive to the footprint of the platform operators running on the cluster, the safest path forward is to target 2NO clusters on `platform: None` clusters.
+By default, this will require customers to provide an ingress load balancer; however, if it isn't a business requirement, we can work with the Metal Networking team to prioritize this as a feature for `platform: none` clusters in the future.

+#### Graceful vs. Unplanned Reboots
+Events that have to be handled uniquely by a two-node cluster can largely be categorized into one of two buckets.
+In the first bucket, we have things that trigger graceful reboots.
+This includes events like upgrades, MCO-triggered reboots, and users sending a shutdown command to one of the nodes.
+In each of these cases - assuming a functioning two-node cluster - the node that is shutting down must wait for pacemaker to signal to etcd to remove the node from the etcd quorum to maintain e-quorum.
+When the node reboots, it must rejoin the etcd cluster and sync its database to the active node.

+Unplanned reboots include any event where one of the nodes cannot signal to etcd that it needs to leave the cluster.
+This includes situations such as a network disconnection between the nodes, power outages, or turning off a machine using a command like `poweroff -f`.
+The point is that a machine needs to be fenced so that the other node can perform a special recovery operation.
+This recovery involves pacemaker restarting the etcd on the surviving node with a new cluster ID as a cluster-of-one.
+This way, when the other node rejoins, it must reconcile its data directory and resync to the new cluster before it can rejoin as an active peer.

 #### Failure Scenario Timelines:
+This section provides specific steps for how two-node clusters would handle interesting events.

 1. Cold Boot
    1. One node (Node1) boots